Clinical pharmacology and pharmacokinetics: questions and answers

 Batch selection and protein content correction

 Representative batches of the biosimilar and innovator product should be used in the comparative PK study and it should be documented how the used batches have been selected.
-Protein content of the batch and also delivered volume, when pre-filled syringes, injection pens, etc. are being used, should be considered in selection of the batches.
+When pre-filled syringes, injection pens, etc. are being used, protein content of the batch, as well as delivered volume, should be considered in selection of the batches.
 The protein content of the selected biosimilar and reference product batches should be determined beforehand and analysed using the same analytical method.
-Pre-specified and well justified protein content adjustment can be acceptable, provided that the difference in delivered dose is not reflecting a consistent difference between the biosimilar and reference product (see EMEA/CHMP/BMWP/42832/2005 Rev1).
-Further, proportional adjustment for protein content in case of non-linear pharmacokinetics should be thoroughly discussed.
+Pre-specified and well-justified protein content adjustment can be acceptable, provided that the difference in delivered dose is not reflecting a consistent difference between the biosimilar and reference product (see 'Guideline on similar biological medicinal products containing biotechnology-derived proteins as active substance: non-clinical and clinical issues' EMEA/CHMP/BMWP/42832/2005 Rev1).
+Furthermore, proportional adjustment for protein content in case of nonlinear pharmacokinetics should be thoroughly discussed.
 Alternative methods to ensure delivery of the same protein dose could be considered.
 For example, the same content of the biosimilar and reference product in prefilled syringes could be transferred into identical syringes, thus avoiding any dose correction due to the device or protein content.
-Such a solution requires further discussion on potential effects of the devices on the delivered doses, where needed, supported with additional data e.g. looking for systematic differences in delivered volume, effects of needle size etc., to support that there is no difference in local delivery of the product.
+Such a solution requires further discussion on potential effects of the devices on the delivered doses, where needed, supported with additional data, e.g. looking for systematic differences in delivered volume, effects of needle size etc., to support that there is no difference in local delivery of the product.

 Dose level.
 If possible, the most sensitive dose should be selected to investigate any target mediated clearance.
 The dose selection is of particular importance when target mediated clearance is expected to be larger in the patient population compared to healthy subjects.
-In such case a low dose (i.e. assuming target not saturated) or the lowest recommended therapeutic dose and a high dose, usually the highest recommended therapeutic dose (assuming target is saturated and nonspecific CL is dominating), should be considered for PK comparison (see EMA/CHMP/BMWP/403543/2010).
+In such case a low dose (i.e. assuming target is not saturated) or the lowest recommended therapeutic dose and a high dose, usually the highest recommended therapeutic dose (assuming target is saturated and non-specific CL is dominating), should be considered for PK comparison (see 'Guideline on similar biological medicinal products containing monoclonal antibodies – non-clinical and clinical issues' EMA/CHMP/BMWP/403543/2010).

 Sampling times.
 It is important to ensure long enough plasma sampling also considering subjects with the longest half-life to avoid large extrapolations when estimating AUC(0-inf).
 This is particularly important when clearance is nonlinear, which can slightly overestimate AUC(0-inf), as the extrapolation to AUC(0-inf) using non-compartmental analysis assumes linear elimination.
 An extrapolated AUC of ≤20% is considered to be acceptable.
-In line with the requirements for chemical entities, if more than 20% of the observations are excluded then the validity of the study may need to be discussed.
+In line with the requirements for chemical entities, subjects should not be excluded from the statistical analysis if the extrapolated AUC is >20%.
+However, if the percentage AUC(0-t) ≤80% of AUC(0-inf) in more than 20% of the observations then the validity of the study may need to be discussed.

 If the 90%-CIs for the primary PK parameters are not contained completely within the pre-specified acceptance limits, a root cause analysis should be initiated.
 Findings from the root cause analysis should be reflected in the planning and conduct of any subsequent PK study, but any changes to the design should not compromise the sensitivity of the study to detect differences if they exist.
 Even in the presence of identified root causes, it is very important for assessment to understand why the evidence of failed PK comparability can be disregarded with plausibility.